 There are probably as many answers to that as there are people who use them.
 Is text sacred when you feel a connection to something larger to yourself, whether or not you would call it Divine, something universal?
 Are there other kinds of sacred texts that may not have words, things that help us to pray or meditate or chant?
 Are artists, by the nature of their creative work, more attuned to Creator?
 Is laughter a form of sacred text?
+Is nature?
+And specific to this exhibit, do sacred texts have anything to say to one another?
 This beautiful illuminated Koran from the eighteenth century has lines of beautiful script, shining gold, intricate decoration, and the varnish of age, all combining to form the very image of a sacred text.

 I am happy to be part of the conversation, with my book The First Writing (seen above in the bottom left corner) contributing a view of the spiritual source of writing by our earliest ancestors.
 Wendy White And Five Other Artists Deconstruct Text In Paintings.
 Text phrases, words and letters abound in contemporary art, ranging widely from direct witty phrases to text that has become illegible in its adaptation.
 With increased crossover between different fields of art, the craft of editing text in literary arts is a skill and practice that has been incorporated into the visual arts more frequently.
 Jenny Holzer is an artist who comes to mind in this regard.
 However, in this article I am examining the other polarity of text in art.
 As an artist who regularly uses text in my own art work, I am always interested in discovering the ways in which other artists step beyond the all too prevalent witty-one-liner on the wall into an artistic language that is far more expansive and uniquely cultivated.